 - You could lose your job and be unable to make the monthly payments

 - Your home could go down in value, making it next to impossible to sell if you have to move for any reason

 - Your home could go up in value, causing your property taxes and insurance to go up as well

 - Etc. etc.

 The point is, there is ALWAYS a risk when you go into debt, and the interest rate is only a small part of that.

 What are successful people doing?

-Without a doubt there are some people who are capitalizing on low interest rates to invest and profit from.
-In the US during the housing crash, investors used low interest rates to buy up properties which are now recovering their value (in many areas).
+Without a doubt, there are some people who are capitalizing on low-interest rates to invest and profit from.
+In the US during the housing crash, investors used low-interest rates to buy up properties that are now recovering their value (in many areas).